 Why is amsonia a secret?

-The question we have to ask today is: why do non-native tulips get the late-spring spotlight instead of native amsonias?
+The real question we have to ask today is: why do non-native tulips get the late-spring spotlight instead of native amsonias?
 Both bloom around the same time, but only one puts on a stunning display in the fall.
 (Tulips look amazing for two weeks, then drop their petals everywhere before withering up into stringy brown leaves, which remind me of hair caught in a shower drain.)

 There are so many benefits to planting native amsonias.
 Some benefits include:

-- Easy-care: once native Amsonias are established (which usually takes the first year), they thrive with just rain
+- Easy-care:Â once native amsonias are established (which usually takes the first year), they usually thrive on rainfall alone.

 - They can be tall—unless you’d like them shorter: Most species get 3-4′ tall.
 If this is too tall for you, you can cut them to half their height after blooming.

-- Lots of species for north-to-south options: amsonia has multiple species that thrive throughout North America—scroll on to meet your favorites
+- Lots of species for north-to-south options: Amsonia has multiple species that thrive throughout North America—scroll on to meet your favorites

 Types of native amsonia